Entrance boundary for standard processes with no negative jumps and its application to exponential convergence to the Yaglom limit: Introduction

 \section{Introduction}

-\cite{FellerTheParabolicDifferentialEquations} introduced for one-dimensional diffusions a classification of the boundaries using their speed measure and scale function.
+For one-dimensional diffusions, \cite{FellerTheParabolicDifferentialEquations} introduced a classification of the boundaries.
 It is classically known that the classification gives clear description for various properties of diffusions (see e.g., \citet[Chapter 33]{Kallenberg-third} and \citet[Chapter V.7]{RogersWilliams2}).
-In particular, when a boundary is classified as entrance, we can attach the boundary point to the state space and extend the process to have the Feller property (see e.g., \citet[Section 15]{FellerTheParabolicDifferentialEquations} and \citet[Theorem 33.13]{Kallenberg-third}).
-Throughout this paper, the term ``Feller property" refers to the property that the transition semigroup maps the set of continuous functions vanishing at infinity to itself.
+In particular, when a boundary is classified as entrance, we can attach the boundary point to the state space and extend the process to have the Feller property (see e.g., \citet[Section 15]{FellerTheParabolicDifferentialEquations}, \citet[Problem 3.6.3]{Ito-McKean} and \citet[Theorem 33.13]{Kallenberg-third}).
+Throughout this paper, the term ``Feller property'' refers to the property that the transition semigroup maps the set of continuous functions vanishing at infinity to itself.
 In the present paper, we study standard processes with no negative jumps on $I = [0,\ell)$ or $(0,\ell) \ (\ell \in (0,\infty])$ satisfying a similar boundary condition at $\ell$.
+Standard processes with no negative include various important processes such as one-dimensional diffusions, spectrally positive L\'evy processes, continuous-state branching processes, and their variants.

-A successful generalization of the entrance boundary for such processes has already been given in \cite{entranceBdry}.
+A successful generalization of the entrance boundary for processes with no negative jumps has been given in \cite{entranceBdry}.
 They introduced the \textit{instantaneous entrance boundary condition} for $\ell$ by a limit condition of hitting times (see \eqref{instantaneousEntrance} for definition), which is equivalent to Feller's entrance condition for one-dimensional diffusions.
-Under the condition and a certain regularity on the transition semigroup, they showed that the process can be extended to a Feller process on $I \cup \{\ell\}$.
-We show that their assumptions on the transition semigroup can be weakened to the corresponding ones on the resolvent.
+Under the condition and a certain regularity assumption on the transition semigroup, they showed that the process can be extended to a Feller process on $I \cup \{\ell\}$.
+We generalize this result to the processes with killing and relax the assumptions on the transition semigroup to the corresponding ones on the resolvent.